nebs123/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-3-puts.c - has function that prints a string to stdout 4-print_rev.c - has function that prints a string in reverse to stdout 5-rev_string.c - has function that can reverse stirng
+3-puts.c - has function that prints a string to stdout 4-print_rev.c - has function that prints a string in reverse to stdout 5-rev_string.c - has function that can reverse stirng 6-puts2.c - contains function that prints every other character from a string input, beginning with 1st character 7-puts_half.c - has function that prints second half of a string input 8-print_array.c - has function that prints n elements of an array of integers, followed by a new line.
+9-strcpy.c -has function that copies a string from a source to a destination